nguyentbanh/Crunchy/README.md

 * `-s or --series <s>` sets the series override.
 * `-t or --tag <s>` sets The subgroup.
 (Default: CrunchyRoll)

+## When things goes wrong

+First, make sure you have the latest version of Crunchy installed, if you run an older version, the issue you face may have been solved.

+Second thing to check, you have to give your credentials (-u and -p parameters) each time you run Crunchy.
+It does not actually store the token it receive when login and need to relog each time it is called.
+This may change in the future.

+Third, is it a recently released episode?
+If yes, sometimes CR have issues were the requested format is not available, and Crunchy is not able to get it.
+When in doubt, try to watch CR website, if it does not work there, Crunchy will not either.
+This is valid in all cases even on non recently released.

+Fourth, sometimes, CR website does weird things, and there are some transient errors, wait a couple of minutes (or hours) and try again.
+It often solved the issue on my side (yes I know that's not really a way of fixing, but if the error is on CR side, Crunchy can't do anything)

+If really nothing works or you find a problem with Crunchy, then you can go and fill an Issue, first read the already open and closed one to make sure you are not reporting an existing problem.
+If your problem has been already reported, what you can do is to either:
+- Add a comment saying you also have the same issue
+- Add a Thumbs Up reaction to the original entry in the issue, they will are used as a metric to know how many people are annoyed by that issue
+If you find one which correspond and is close, don't hesitate to add a comment, the issue may have not be fully solved.

+If there is no comparable opened or close issue, you can create a new one.

+### What to put in a bug report
+It is really important for me to know:
+- on which Operating System you are running Crunchy,
+- which anime you want to fetch if it is related to a specific one,
+- The command line you use to run Crunchy
+- What message Crunchy is giving you if any

+**Please be careful to remove your real account login and password if they appear!**

+Also don't hesitate to add labels you feel apropriate on your report.

+_Note: You can also use a bug report for a feature requests._

 ## Developers

 More information will be added at a later point.
 For now the recommendations are: